juliaguida/oystercard/pills/javascript&JasminePill.md

 Given that by now, we all know our Fizz from our Buzz, we'll leave it up to you to create the rest of the tests.
 By the time you are finished the spec file should have 6 tests (2 tests for each method to make sure a number IS divisible by n, and NOT divisible by n).

 You may find you have a lot of repetition in the spec file - namely the instantiation of our `Javabuzz` class in each `it` statement.
 Remember the `let` syntax in Ruby?
 Jasmine affords us the same luxury!
-Just after we declare `var javabuzz` at the top level of our spec file, add the following:
+However, quite inconveniently, JavaScript also has a `let` keyword that does something different.
+Just after we declare `let javabuzz` at the top level of our spec file, add the following:

 ```javascript
  beforeEach(function() {